-Also, one could argue that a pinch runner would be less incentivized to score because he knows that whatever happens wouldn’t be counted against him.
+One could also argue that a pinch runner would be less incentivized to score because he knows that whatever happens wouldn’t be counted against him.

 Because of all the little “what if” scenarios that could occur from counting these runs for the batter instead of the pinch runner, it makes more sense to keep the rule as simple as possible.
 Which is that the player who is playing will get the stat, regardless of how that player got into the situation of the game.

 When Can a Pinch Runner Be Used?

 According to section 5.10 of the official MLB rules, “A player, or players, may be substituted during a game at any time the ball is dead.
 A substitute player shall bat in the replaced player’s position in the team’s batting order”

 According to the official MLB rules, a pinch runner can be used at any time the ball is dead.
 So as long as the team has enough players left on the bench and the ball is dead, they are allowed to use a pinch runner for any unused bench player.